sabajhn/Regularization_Stability/README.md

 ```bash
 python main.py
 ```

 The script will train OLS, Ridge, and Lasso models, evaluate them on the Diabetes and synthetic datasets, estimate leave-one-out stability, and save the resulting figures.

+## Output

+The project produces figures such as:

+- Training and test error curves
+- Prediction-stability curves
+- Loss-stability curves
+- Stability vs. test error plots
+- Model-complexity plots
+- Dataset-size stability plots
+- Dataset-size test error plots

+The figures are saved in the `figures/` folder.

+## Main Findings

+The experiments show that regularization affects both stability and prediction performance.
+Ridge and Lasso generally improve empirical stability compared with OLS when moving from very small to moderate values of `lambda`.

+However, very large values of `lambda` can shrink the coefficients too strongly and cause underfitting.

+The results also show that the most stable model is not always the model with the lowest test error.
+Good generalization requires a balance between stability, model flexibility, and predictive accuracy.

+The dataset-size experiment supports the theoretical idea that stability improves as the number of training observations increases.
+With more training data, each individual observation has less influence on the fitted model.

+The script will train OLS, Ridge, and Lasso models, evaluate them on the Diabetes and synthetic datasets, estimate leave-one-out stability, and save the resulting figures.